 We didn't get quite as much support out of this model as we would have liked.
 In addition to the Xtra-Foam midsole, TNF says that there's a firmer EVA on the outside of the midsole for more stability.
 We didn't notice much firmness in this pair, and it didn't feel as stable laterally as models with a super-stiff sole like the Lowa Renegade GTX Lo.
 The arch support built into the shoe did feel adequate, though the insole is just a flat piece of material and did nothing to help provide more support.
 The Adidas Outdoor Terrex Swift R2 GTX has more stability than this pair, if that's what you're looking for.

 The Endurus has poor traction overall.
 The thicker midsole makes them a little less sensitive on bare rock, though the rubber on this pair did stick pretty well.
 The lugs are a little shallow and don't grip well on loose trails though.
 These are better suited to gentler trails and city walking than a burly mountain adventure.

 The Endurus are light!
 They weigh 1.62 pounds in the woman's size 10 that we tested.
 They offer a lot more comfort and stability than the lightest pair (the 1.44 pound Merrell Siren Edge Q2 WP) and even at the end of a long day on our feet we didn't feel like they were dragging us down.

 We are impressed by the waterproofness of this pair.
 The Gore-Tex liner really does keep the water out of the inside of this shoe, which is impressive considering how thin the upper is.
 The tongue gusset comes high up the front and also helps keep the water out.
-We did notice that the synthetic upper held water in though as opposed to shedding it like the Salomon X Ultra 3, so they might be a bit slower to dry out once wet.
+We did notice that the synthetic upper held water in though as opposed to shedding it, so they might be a bit slower to dry out once wet.